karpierz/libpcap/README.rst

 architecture in the BSD packet filter.
 BPF is described in the 1993 Winter Usenix paper "The BSD Packet Filter: A New Architecture for User-level Packet Capture".
-A compressed PostScript version can be found at
+A compressed PostScript version can be found at:

     ftp://ftp.ee.lbl.gov/papers/bpf-usenix93.ps.Z

-or
+or:

     http://www.tcpdump.org/papers/bpf-usenix93.ps.Z

-and a gzipped version can be found at
+and a gzipped version can be found at:

     http://www.tcpdump.org/papers/bpf-usenix93.ps.gz

-A PDF version can be found at
+A PDF version can be found at:

     http://www.tcpdump.org/papers/bpf-usenix93.pdf